 - Welcoming committee/Active treatment: As a part of our commitment to individually tailored treatment, we recognize that some individuals can benefit from interventions outside of groups, and we have developed resources that further allow patients to take treatment into their own hands.
 Within this intervention, we give patients a brief assessment and self-help materials to allow them to continue their growth outside of groups.
 We are also developing materials for individuals whose dominant language is not English.

 Because recovery from anxiety is a journey, we recognize that inpatient care is only the beginning for many individuals.
 As such, our treatment teams, and especially our case workers, work with schools, community agencies, and other organizations to develop coordinated and integrated treatment and aftercare plans.
 We begin planning for discharge from day one of treatment so that our patients leave our hospital for anxiety in Philadelphia into the welcoming arms of community-based support and external resources, maximizing patients’ ability to continue the progress they made in treatment.

-Belmont Behavioral Health Hospital is your choice for anxiety treatment when you or your loved one asks the question: what is the best anxiety treatment center near me?
+Belmont Behavioral Health System is your choice for anxiety treatment when you or your loved one asks the question: what is the best anxiety treatment center near me?